robots-make-art-too/GROUP16_multiverse_of_madness/docs/index.md

 # Project Idea
 ### The universe in you room

-- You can find planets, nebulas and constellations.
+- You can find constellations and planets.
-- After download and install on your Android device, you can rotate to see what's around you.
-- You also can interact with the object.
-Let the meteorite explode, or connect the stars into a constellation.
+- Scan the markers and see what it has to offer!

 # Demo Exhibit